Yarnell Ice Cream Co.

+History

 Klinke Brothers Ice Cream Company in Memphis, Tennessee originally made the "Angel Food" brand products.
 The Angel Food ice cream differed in texture as it was not slushy which was the norm at the time.
 In 2006, it had discontinued manufacturing the product, and licensed the brand to Yarnell's.
 The Memphis Business Journal stated that "The Angel Food brand has been a longtime best seller in Tennessee, Mississippi and southwest Kentucky."
 Klinke Brothers began focusing more on its Baskin Robbins franchising operations.

 Yarnell Ice Cream Co. ceased operations on June 30, 2011.
 In November of that year, Chicago-based snack manufacturer Schulze & Burch Biscuit Co. bought everything from recipes to its real estate for roughly $1.3 million in a bankruptcy auction.
 Yarnell's resumed operations under its new management in April 2012.
 Mitchell Evans is the Vice President of Operations.
 In June 2020, Pennsylvania-based Turkey Hill entered into an agreement to purchase Yarnell's production facility in Searcy as part of the company's market expansion, while also continuing to produce Yarnell-branded products.